toliaqat/xenon-wiki/leaderElectionAndReplicationDesignPage.md

  * [Viewstamped Replication Revisited](http://pmg.csail.mit.edu/papers/vr-revisited.pdf)
  * [Comparison of Paxos, VR, Zookeeper Atomic Broadcast] (https://www.cs.cornell.edu/fbs/publications/viveLaDifference.pdf)

-Due  to  the   DCP  service-as-a-document  model,  and  our   use  of  a multi-version  index, the  following DCP  fields and  mechanisms map  to concepts in VR / Raft:
+Due  to  the   Xenon  service-as-a-document  model,  and  our   use  of  a multi-version  index, the  following Xenon  fields and  mechanisms map  to concepts in VR / Raft:

 #### Equivalent concepts